Usage examples

 To create a cluster.
 Make sure that you have completed the below steps

 To easily manage configurations, you can use JSON files to provide cluster configuration and node configuration needed.
-You can refer to examples folder in the repo to find a sample cluster creation JSON files.
+You can refer to folder in the repo to find a sample cluster creation JSON files.

 Here is a sample request.json for creating a cluster